Disease Guide ·Lipoma ·2026

 Lipoma in Dogs - symptoms, vet costs & insurance

-Lipomas are benign fatty tumors — diagnosis costs $100-$300 and surgical removal runs $500-$2,000 when needed.
-They're extremely common in middle-aged and older dogs, especially overweight ones.
-Most lipomas are harmless and don't require treatment, but they need to be confirmed as benign through testing.
+Lipomas are benign fatty tumors - diagnosis costs $100-$300 and surgical removal runs $500-$2,000.
+Extremely common in middle-aged, overweight dogs.
+Most are harmless and don't require treatment, but need confirmation as benign.
 Some grow large enough to interfere with movement and require surgical removal.

 Lipoma - vet costs and insurance